Updated: Jul 4

 As in any other industry in the food industry, a large number of machinery is used for which separate rules and regulations are created to minimize possible risks.
 One of the main documents in the context of this issue is CEN ISO / TR 22100–4: 2020.

-This document gives machine manufacturers guidance on potential security aspects in relation to safety of machinery when putting a machine into service or placing on the market for the first time.
-It provides essential information to identify and address IT-security threats which can influence safety of machinery.
+This document gives machine manufacturers guidance on potential security aspects in relation to the safety of machinery when putting a machine into service or placing it on the market for the first time.
+It provides essential information to identify and address IT security threats that can influence the safety of machinery.

-This document gives guidance but does not provide detailed specifications on how to address IT-security aspects which can influence safety of machinery.
+This document gives guidance but does not provide detailed specifications on how to address IT-security aspects that can influence the safety of machinery.

 This document does not address the bypass or defeat of risk reduction measures through physical manipulation.